-A story that my family always re-tell about me is a time when I swore as a toddler.
-My Dad was a big swearer (seriously, every second word he ever said would be ‘fuck’) so I learnt it from him.
-In fact, almost every one of my siblings swears a lot and I think my Dad is who influenced it, but I don’t mind.
+A story that my family always tell people about me is the first time I ever swore.
+My Dad swore all the time, it is no exaggeration when I say that every second word he said in a sentence was ‘fuck’.
+I’m not ashamed to say that I learnt it from him.
+Every one of my siblings swear… a lot… and I think my Dad influenced us all.

 When I was a toddler, around 3 years-old, I dropped some toys on the floor.
 My sister offered to help me pick them up but without hesitation, I pointed my finger and exclaimed, “You can piss off and fuck off an all”.
 My family froze in shock that I just swore for the first time but they all laughed it off for what it was.

 To our family, swearing isn’t rude and it doesn’t have negative connotations unless it is explicitly intended that way.
 In that situation, I was being rude but not because I was swearing.

 I’m a firm believer that almost ever swear word has no meaning, until we attach meaning ourselves.
 Swearing can be just as positive as it can be nasty – for me, swearing just enhances the sentence.

 I swear to express how I feel in any situation, I use them for good and bad.
 In fact, we always call our son twat, tit, idiot, prick and whatever else.
 Joshua absolutely doesn’t mind!
 He understands that we mean no harm and he laughs along.
 In our family, swear words are often used to tell each other how much we love one another.
 It may not make any sense to most, but it does to us.

 Ever since Joshua was little, he hasn’t been afraid of swearing or telling people to ‘bugger off’ but he will usually be saying it to be cheeky and to make you laugh.
 One of his favourite words is ‘bloody’, which we would never tell him off for.